 2. Adjust returns according to inflation

 As a landlord, you can adjust the rent according to the rate of inflation.
 Even as rents grow, your mortgage payment stays the same.
-As a result, there is a gap between rent and mortgage payment which increases every year.
+As a result, there is a gap between rent and mortgage payments which increases every year.

 3. Prediction of returns